 In his study, where he spends much time reading, writing and thinking.

-His pursuits and accomplisments, his values of intergrity, his resolve and dedication, embody the Merdeka spirit, proving that man is limitless in his capabilities.
+His pursuits and accomplishments, his values of integrity, his resolve and dedication, embody the Merdeka spirit, proving that man is limitless in his capabilities.

 Member of the nomination committee,